camillebaldock/rubyclopedia/README.md

 Current status
 ------------------------

-Importers for RailsCasts, RubyTapas, RailsRogues and Kippt have been implemented.
+Importers for RailsCasts, RubyTapas, RubyRogues and Kippt have been implemented.

 Development plan
 ------------------------